HenryCrosswell/Leauge_of_Icons/README.md

 # Leauge_of_Icons
-A classifying deep learning model that distinguished between league of legends portraits from other portraits
+A classifying deep learning model that distinguishesbetween league of legends portraits from other portraits